cdancy/artifactory-rest/README.md

-#artifactory-rest
+# artifactory-rest

-artifactory-rest is a java-based client used to interact with Artifactory's REST API.
+java-based client to interact with Artifactory's REST API.

 ## Setup